Elensil/adaptive-mesh-texture/MeshTexture/README.md

 #### Possible modes:
-- 'C': Coloring: Takes a .obj mesh, some input views, along with calibration matrices, and generates a textured mesh.
+- 'C': Coloring: Takes a .obj mesh, some input views, along with calibration matrices, and generates a textured mesh (moff + png).
 Parameters:
-- 'Z': Compression:
+- 'Z': Compression: Takes a textured mesh (moff) and compresses the appearance.
+Returns (zoff + dat)
-- 'X': Extraction:
+- 'X': Extraction: Takes a compressed textured mesh (zoff) and returns a readable textured mesh (moff + png)

+#### Parameters:

+	-o /path/to/folder						# Output folder
+	-g /path/to/input/mesh_num%03i.obj 		# Input mesh format
+	-m C 									# Mode: 'C' for coloring, 'Z' for compression, 'X' for extraction -f 0 									# number of first frame
+	-l 100 									# number of last frame: the whole range will be used, along with the input format, to search for input files.

+Specific parameters for coloring mode:

+	-p /path/to/calibration/matrix_num%03i.txt 					# Path to calibration matrix.
+The format will be completed with cam number (1 to max matching file).
+The file must contain a single line with the full camera matrix unfolded into a row.
+	-i /path/to/input/images/cam_num%03i/frame_num%03i.png 		# Path to input images.
+The format will be completed with cam number and frame number